MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

    \partial_x (\kappa_{\rm GM} S_x) + \partial_y (\kappa_{\rm GM} S_y)
    \end{pmatrix}

-This is the form of the GM parameterization as applied by Donabasaglu, 1997, in MOM versions 1 and 2.
+This is the form of the GM parameterization as applied by Danabasoglu and McWilliams (1995) :cite:`danabasoglu:95`, employed in the GFDL Modular Ocean Model (MOM) versions 1 and 2.

-Note that in the MITgcm, the variables containing the GM bolus streamfunction are:
+Note that in MITgcm, the variables containing the GM bolus streamfunction are:

 .. math::